Our aim is to make the people of Cheshire and Warrington sit up and take notice of what is happening right on their doorstep.

 - Narrow the gap in employment between those with a learning disability and the overall employment rate

-Our key priority for 2017: Mental Health
+Our key priority : Mental Health

 Our research report identified that mental health among the young and old within our communities is the area which requires the most urgent support, but which conversely, is suffering from a severe lack of funding.